curityio/mutual-tls-api-example/README.md

 ### Client

-The client authenticates using a Client Certificate and a Mutual TLS connection to the Curity Identity Server.
+The client authenticates using the Client Credentials Grant and a Client Certiticate.

 ### Authorization Server

-The Curity Identity Server runs behind a reverse proxy and issues tokens when a trusted client certificate is presented.
+The Curity Identity Server presents a Mutual TLS endpoint and issues tokens that assert the client identity.

 ### API Gateway